Brandin Cooks Player Prop Bets for NFL Week 13 | Houston vs. Indianapolis 12/5/2021

 Season Stats

+- So far this season, 26.4% of the 348 passes thrown by his team have gone Cooks' way.

-- Cooks has seen the ball thrown his way eight times in the red zone this season, 21.1% of his team's 38 red zone pass attempts.
+- Cooks (eight red zone targets) has been the recipient of 21.1% of his team's 38 red zone pass attempts.

-- The Texans, who rank 32nd in the NFL in points scored, have dropped back to pass 56.7% of the time while running the ball 43.3% of the time.
+- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 56.7% of the time while opting for the ground attack 43.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Colts.